redhat-na-ssa/hobbyist-guide-to-rhoai/docs/10-configure-rhoai.md

 ```

 > [!NOTE]
-> If the taint keys do not match, you can either edit the AcceleratorProfile or, if no AcceleratorProfile was present at all you can trigger redection by the RHOAI Console.
+> If the taint keys do not match, you can either edit the AcceleratorProfile or, if no AcceleratorProfile was present at all you can trigger regeneration by the RHOAI Console.
 See the steps [here](/docs/info-regenerate-accelerator-profiles.md) for the procedure to do this.

 ### 10.2 Increasing your non-GPU compute capacity